masthead-data/terraform-google-masthead-agent/README.md

 3. Run `terraform init` to initialize the configuration.
 4. Run `terraform plan` to create an execution plan.
 5. Run `terraform apply` to deploy the infrastructure.

+!
+Important

+The credentials used in Terraform must have the following roles:

+- `roles/logging.configWriter` - Access to manage configuration of logging resources.

+The deployment process requires the following variables to be set:

+- `project_id` - Google Cloud project ID where the resources will be deployed.
+- `project_number` - Google Cloud project number.

 ### Complete Deployment Example